ZoneMinder/zoneminder/docs/installationguide/redhat.rst

     ls ~/rpmbuild/SOURCES

 The tarball from the previsouly installed SRPM should be there.
 This is the name we will use.
 For this example, the name is ZoneMinder-1.28.1.tar.gz.
-From one folder above the local ZoneMinder git repository, execute the following:
+From the local ZoneMinder git repository, execute the following:

 ::

+    git archive --prefix=ZoneMinder-1.28.1/ -o zoneminder-1.28.1.tar.gz HEAD
-    mv ZoneMinder ZoneMinder-1.28.1
+    mv zoneminder-1.28.1.tar.gz ~/rpmbuld/SOURCES/
-    tar -cvzf ~/rpmbuild/SOURCES/ZoneMinder-1.28.1.tar.gz ZoneMinder-1.28.1/*

-The trailing "/\*" leaves off the hidden dot "." file and folders from the git repo, which is what we want.
 Note that we are overwriting the original tarball.
 If you wish to keep the original tarball then create a copy prior to creating the new tarball.

 Now build a new src.rpm: